Spark Therapeutics’ Luxturna gains EU approval as first gene therapy for inherited retinal disease

 A One-Time Treatment with Transformative Potential

 Luxturna is an adeno-associated viral (AAV) vector gene therapy designed for single administration in patients with sufficient viable retinal cells.
 With its approval, the therapy offers new hope for individuals facing progressive vision loss—a condition that previously lacked viable treatment options.
-Spark Therapeutics’ Luxturna first gained U.S. FDA approval in December 2017, marking a major step forward in gene-based therapies for inherited eye diseases.
+Spark Therapeutics’ Luxturna first gained U.S. approval in December 2017, marking a major step forward in gene-based therapies for inherited eye diseases.

 Novartis Partnership for Global Expansion